objectiveSee/DRKonamiCode/README.md

 ![](http://upload.wikimedia.org/wikipedia/commons/thumb/e/e2/Konami_Code.svg/300px-Konami_Code.svg.png)

 [Konami code](http://en.wikipedia.org/wiki/Konami_Code) gesture recognizer for iOS.
 The recognizer is a subclass of UIGestureRecognizer has can be used in the same way as any other recognizer.
+Swipe gestures correspond to the Up/Down/Left/Right parts of the sequence.
 An optional feature allows you to implement a custom A+B+Enter action.

 ![](http://grab.by/fbga)